Burpee Seed Company Deals

 tape.
 With these things you can conduct emergency repairs your roof,

-• Batteries- Don’t overlook batteries.
+or damaged windows. - Batteries- Don’t overlook batteries.
 1) Check each emergency

 lantern, flashlight and radio and replace the batteries.
 2) Stock-up